-Carthage will modify our fall semester calendar to help minimize risk.
+Carthage has modified our fall semester calendar to help minimize risk.
 We will begin the fall semester one week early, stagger residential students’ arrival to allow for social distancing during move-in, and finish the semester with one week of remote instruction.

-- First-year residential students will now move in over three days instead of one: Friday, Aug.
-28; Saturday, Aug 29; and Sunday, Aug.
-30. First-year students will receive more information on their exact arrival times.
+- First-year residential students will now move in over three days instead of one: Friday, Sept.
+4; Saturday, Sept.
+5; and Sunday, Sept.
+6. (Please note new dates)

 - First-year residential and commuter students will participate in orientation activities on campus Sunday, Aug.
-30-Tuesday, Sept.
-1. First-year students will receive more information on their individual orientation schedules.
+30-Monday, Aug.
+31. See the Orientation schedule.

 - Fall semester classes will begin on Wednesday, Sept.
 2.

 - Returning residential, off-campus, and commuter students will return to campus in groups Friday, Sept.
-4-Sunday, Sept.
-6, to complete check-in and, for residential students, move into their residence halls.
-Look for a more detailed schedule on this website and in The Bridge in mid-July.
+11-Sunday, Sept.
+13, to complete check-in and, for residential students, move into their residence halls.
+(Please note new dates)

 - The first day of in-person classes will be Monday, Sept.
-7.
+14. (Please note new date)

 - There will be no fall break.